rfo909/CFT/README.md

 # Introduction

-CFT is an interpreted script language, and an interactive command shell.
+CFT ("Configtool") is an interpreted script language, and an interactive command shell.
 The aim is to provide a rich library of functions and objects, to easily automate tasks involving directories and files, be it collecting logs, searching source code or creating and deploying templated configuration files.

-There are different ways of running external programs, and display or collect their output, even running them in background threads.
+Solving automation issues is done by a combination of programming in the CFT language, and running external programs.
+There are different ways of running external programs, and display or collect their output.

-Code can also ask the user for input, as well as present results.
+Code can ask the user for input, as well as present results.

-# Two aspects
+# Two major aspects

 There are two major aspects to CFT:

-- interactive shell
+- use as interactive shell
-- create functions
+- writing code, creating *scripts* (collections of functions)

 ## As interactive shell